 Malik, who grew up in Cincinnati, Ohio, speaking English, holds several degrees and professional certifications for teaching Arabic and Islamic Studies.
 He teaches every class live via Zoom to ensure students receive immediate feedback and holds the students responsible for showing up to class.
 Each class is recorded and sent back to the students for further study, along with homework assignments.

-Arabic Daily offers four courses: Letters, Morphology, Syntax, and Advanced Arabic.
+Arabic Daily offers four courses: Fundamental Classical Arabic Words, Fundamental Classical Arabic Sentences, Reading Classical Arabic Beginner, and Reading Classical Arabic Intermediate.
 Each course can be taken either full- or part-time.
 Full-time students attend class Sunday through Thursday for one hour per day over four weeks, while part-time students have class two or three times per week for eight weeks, depending on availability.
-An eight-week course costs $200, though availability is limited.
-To register, students must first sign up to be notified when spaces open.
+An eight-week course costs $150.
+To apply, the student completes an enrollment agreement and selects a start date to begin a class.
+Classes start approximately six times per year.

 Best Value: Smart Arabic International Online Institute (SAIOI)